maxim2266/pump/README.md

 In general, pipelines can be assembled either statically (i.e., when `pipe` is literally a static variable), or dynamically, for example, as a function of configuration.
-Also, separation between processing stages and their composition often reduces the number of code modifications required to implement new requirements.
+Also, separation between processing stages and their composition often reduces the number of code modifications required to implement new features.

 #### Benchmarks
 All benchmarks below simply pump integers through stages with no processing at all, thus only measuring the overhead associated with running stages themselves.
-The first two benchmarks show that the iteration is generally quite efficient, especially using "for-range" loop.
+The first benchmark shows that the iteration is generally quite efficient.
 Results for `Pipe` and `Parallel` stages show higher overhead because of the Go channels used internally (one channel for `Pipe` stage, and two for `Parallel`).
 ```
 ▶ go test -bench .
 goos: linux
 goarch: amd64
 pkg: github.com/maxim2266/pump
 cpu: Intel(R) Core(TM) i5-8500T CPU @ 2.10GHz
-BenchmarkSimple-6       575758419         1.754 ns/op
+BenchmarkSimple-6       621940492                1.764 ns/op
-BenchmarkRangeFunc-6    1000000000        0.4368 ns/op
-BenchmarkPipe-6          7921405        157.2 ns/op
+BenchmarkPipe-6          8738133               135.5 ns/op
-BenchmarkParallel-6      2367049        522.8 ns/op
+BenchmarkParallel-6      2225258               500.3 ns/op
 ```
-The numbers are obtained with Go compiler version 1.26.0 on Linux Mint 22.3.
+The numbers are obtained with Go compiler version 1.26.4 on Linux Mint 22.3.

 #### License
 BSD-3-Clause